-Staff reported to Inspectors that on arrival at the CCU reception desk, custodies were asked to confirm their name and date of birth, which was compared against their PER and computer record.
-When staff were satisfied that their identity had been confirmed, a photograph was taken of the custody and added to the GEOAmey IT system before the prisoner was placed in a cell.
-Inspectors observed this practice and identified that the custody was not asked the questions that form part of the Cell Sharing Risk Assessment (CSRA) to determine any medical or mental health issues, diversity and equality views, or all of the set questions agreed with GEOAmey in relation to COVID-19.
+Inspectors did not observe custodies arriving during the visit.
+Staff informed Inspectors that on arrival at the CCU reception desk, custodies were asked to confirm their name and date of birth, which was compared against their PER and GEOAmey IT system record.
+When staff were satisfied that their identity had been confirmed, a photograph was taken of the custody and added to the GEOAmey IT system.
+Custody's were then asked the questions that form part of the Cell Sharing Risk Assessment (CSRA) to determine any medical or mental health issues, diversity and equality views, and all of the set questions agreed with GEOAmey in relation to COVID-19, before being placed in a cell.